Teodor Vladov (pulsschlag network GmbH)

 Archviz artists are responsible for creating photo-realistic 3D renderings of architectural structures and landscapes.
-They must be able to create models that accurately represent the design intent of the architect or engineer, generating images and videos that showcase the project in the best possible light.
+They must be able to create models that accurately represent the design intent of the architect, designer, or engineer, generating images and videos that showcase the project in the best possible light.

 As an architectural visualization artist, you will be required to work closely with architects, engineers, and other stakeholders in order to ensure that the final product is accurate and meets everyone's expectations.

 Role & responsibilities of an archviz artist in virtual production for commercial industries:

 Example of archviz vs. a photo of the finished build [Images: (Top) West Illustration (Bottom) Stillwater Architecture]

 Along with competency in 3D modeling and rendering, an architectural visualization artist must have a strong understanding of perspective, lighting, and composition to create realistic and visually appealing images.

 Employers may look for the following skills in a commercial archviz 3D artist: